HobbsSquad/Weather/README.md

 Undecided.
 Need more research.
 Possibly Python, maybe PHP?
 Goal is to periodically pull select data from NOAA and store in MySQL for publishing and analysis.<br>

 <h4><b>Sensor Nodes</h4></b>
-Arudino IDE will be used to code retievel of sensor values and transmission via RF<br>
+Arudino IDE will be used to code retievel of sensor values and transmission via WiFi<br>
+Libraries: ESP8266WiFi<br>

 <h4><b>Wireless Relay</h4></b>
 Arudino IDE will be used to code receipving and retransmission of data via RF<br>